 Its source is Andreas, a Greek name meaning "Manly."

-This boy's name is used in Spanish.
+This girl's name is used in English and French.